Bus Stops, Shelters, Benches, and Amenities

 Better and more spacious bus stops

 In June 2017, the City constructed a curb extension and added a bus shelter at the bus stop on Green Street at Pearl Street, increasing space and comfort for waiting passengers and pedestrians.
 In order to minimize the impact on parking, parking on Green Street between Pearl Street and Brookline Street has been permanently shifted to the north side of the street.
-A public meeting was held in June 2016 to discuss the proposed parking changes.
-For more background information, please view the project flyer, presentation, poster, and notes from the June 2016 meeting.
+For more background information, please view the project flyer, presentation, poster, and notes from a meeting in 2016.

 Bus routing and bus stop location changes

-The City works with the MBTA on an ongoing basis to modify bus stop locations and bus routing to improve travel times, service reliability, and safety.
+The City works with the MBTA on an ongoing basis to modify bus stop locations and routing to improve travel times, service reliability, and traffic safety.
 Recent changes include:

-Cambridge's current design standard is to extend the sidewalk into the parking lane at bus stops.
+Cambridge's design standard is to extend the sidewalk into the parking lane at bus stops.
 This means that buses stop in the travel lane next to the extended sidewalk at the bus stop.
-As streets are reconstructed, new or relocated bus stops will be designed using the new standard of extended sidewalks.
+As streets are rebuilt, we will design the street so that bus stops have extended sidewalks.

-Though today's standard is to extend the sidewalk, you will see bus stops that use an older design.
-These bus stops are where buses must pull into the parking/curb access lane next to the sidewalk or in a designated "cut out" outside of the travel lanes.
-These street designs mean that buses often get delayed re-entering traffic.
-Motorists parking or stopping also may blocked a bus attempting to use the older bus stop design.
-Even if clear, buses are not always able to get both front and rear doors next to the sidewalk making it difficult for people to board and exit this bus, especially, people with disabilities.
-For some, a bus stopped with a large gap from the curb means they cannot board or exit the bus.
+Though the current standard is to extend the sidewalk, you will see bus stops that use an older design.
+These bus stops are where buses must pull into the parking/curb lane next to the sidewalk or in a designated "pull out".
+These street designs mean that buses often get delayed re-entering traffic after bus riders enter and exit.
+This design means that motorists may also block buses attempting to stop to board or alight riders.
+Even when clear of motorists, bus drivers cannot always get both front and rear doors next to the sidewalk.
+Without the bus doors at the sidewalk, people with disabilities will experience barriers to their travel.
+That is, for some people with disabilities, a a large gap from the bus to the curb means that they cannot board or exit the bus or risk injuries.

 Maintenance, repair, and snow clearance